becarpenter/animaIPJ/IPJautonomic.md

 job of the ANIMA working group.

 The goal is self-management of networks, including self-configuration, self-optimization, self-healing and self-protection (sometimes collectively called *self-X*).
 Autonomic Networking (AN) puts operational intelligence into algorithms at the node level, to minimize dependency on human administrators and central management.
 Nodes capable of AN will discover information about the surrounding network and negotiate parameter settings with their neighbors and other nodes.
 Later, nodes may also have learning and cognitive capability, i.e. the ability to self-adapt their decision-making process based on information and knowledge sensed from their environment.

 Science fiction?
 Not really.
 Distributed routing protocols as introduced with the ARPANET in the 1970s and later in the Internet are at their core autonomic: self-configuring, self-optimizing, self-healing.
 Examples include OSPF (Open Shortest Path First) and IS-IS (Intermediate System to Intermediate System).
 But over the decades, even those protocols have evolved to become provisioning monsters requiring the human configuration of “nerd-knob” parameters and policies for operators.
 A whole industry and research discipline for network Operations Administration and Management (OAM) evolved to define architectures consisting of an ever more complex multitude of layers between the actual intent for the service level objectives of the network (and by implication its protocols) and all those “magic” parameters that need to be provisioned consistently and dynamically into each network device whenever there is any change.
-(As evidence, consider that the IETF alone has published about 50 YANG modules, each of which contains sub-modules and many individual parameters.)
+(As evidence, consider that the IETF alone has published more than 120 YANG modules and sub-modules, each of which contains many individual parameters.)

-In today’s networks, these parameters are almost exclusively implemented through a highly complex and most often centralized set of “Software Defined Networking” (SDN) controller and orchestrator tools and by human operators.
+In today’s networks, routing and traffic-engineering parameters are almost exclusively implemented through a highly complex and most often centralized set of “Software Defined Networking” (SDN) controller and orchestrator tools and by human operators.
 These solutions are difficult and expensive to build, maintain, validate, predict, secure and above all to make reliable and resilient.
 These problems are rarely seen from the outside, except when network services are under oversight of regulatory entities that publish reports of those problems, such as^\[12\]^.
 SDN architectures are also highly proprietary, very often from a single vendor, and typically require significant customization through programming for any multi-vendor network deployment.
 They therefore require network owners to not only hire network operators but also have them become SDN developers.

 Nevertheless, these SDN methods are the best option for existing large networks.
 They are marketed with terms that evolved in the last few